People standing on the steps of a historic building2024 APT College of Fellows retreat in Lakeside, MI, courtesy Norman Tyler, FAICP

 For further information contact APT.

-Welcome to the New 2022 Class of Fellows
+Welcome to the 2025 Class of College of Fellows